scottwb/octopress/source/_posts/2013-01-21-cohort-analysis.markdown

 > A cohort is a group of people who share a common characteristic or experience within a defined period

 Note the focus on measuring "within a defined period".
-As with Maurya's post, his example is to group cohorts by signup date (exactly what we're doing), and then track what those cohorts have as their initial experience (his is over a month, ours is currently over a 24-hour period -- we really want to measure that "Day One Aha!" experience).
+As with Maurya's post, his example is to group cohorts by signup date, and then track what those cohorts have as their initial experience (his is over a month, ours is currently over a 24-hour period -- we really want to measure that "Day One Aha!" experience).
 He quotes Eric Reis on the issue of using vanity metrics:

 > Before using cohort analysis, I was tracking the cumulative number of paying users.
 Eric Reis calls this vanity metrics as they give the “rosiest possible picture” of a startup’s progress, but does not track how people are actually interacting with the application.
 >